 Emma has studied primarily with Barry Bobart at the Queensland Conservatorium of Music.
 As a student at the Universite Europeene de Saxophone in 2010 and 2011, Emma has also studied with Claude Delangle, Arno Bornkamp, Vincent David, Damien Royanais, Masataka Hirano, Christian Wirth, Phillip Braquart, Lars Mlekuesch, the Diastema Saxophone Quartet, and the Habanera Saxophone Quartet.

 Emma is an accomplished researcher in the classical saxophone field.
 Her research has examined the performance of classical saxophone music in Australia with the aim of fostering further development and growth through increased engagement with digital music-making practices and higher job satisfaction of performers.
-Her current research interests include: Classical Saxophone Music, Australian Music, Performance Practice, Performance Careers, Ethnography, Digital Music-Making, National Identity, and Job Satisfaction.
-Emma has presented at academic conferences in Brisbane, Sydney, and Perth with a wide range of papers and lecture-recitals.
-These includes presentations at the MSA-NZMS 2013 and 2015 Conferences, the IMC 5th World Forum on Music, the IASPM-ANZ 2013 Conference, as well as the Australasian Saxophone and Clarinet Conference.
+Her previous research interests include: Classical Saxophone Music, Australian Music, Performance Practice, Performance Careers, Ethnography, Digital Music-Making, National Identity, and Job Satisfaction.
+Emma has presented at academic conferences in Brisbane, Sydney, Auckland, and Perth with a wide range of papers and lecture-recitals.
+These includes presentations at the MSA-NZMS 2013, 2015, and 2017 Conferences, the IMC 5th World Forum on Music, the IASPM-ANZ 2013 Conference, as well as the Australasian Saxophone and Clarinet Conference.
 In 2017, Black Swan Press released the eBook 'The Rites of Spring' of which Emma was a contributing author.
 She also has a selection of peer-reviewed and industry articles published.
 Emma has previously held the position of editor of the Australian Clarinet and Saxophone Magazine which is the leading industry publication of it's kind in Australia.